Phoenix Global Price Tops $0.0167 (PHB)

 Buying and Selling Phoenix Global

-It is usually not currently possible to buy alternative cryptocurrencies such as Phoenix Global directly using US dollars.
-Investors seeking to acquire Phoenix Global should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Phoenix Global using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Phoenix Global directly using US dollars.
+Investors seeking to acquire Phoenix Global should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Phoenix Global using one of the exchanges listed above.

 Receive News & Updates for Phoenix Global Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Phoenix Global and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.